Northern Educational Technology Service

 Dr. Debbi Bumpous (Vice President for Technology/Chief Information Officer)

 Northern State University has extensive digital technology resources.
 General access computer labs and study areas are located in the Technology Center and the Library.
-Wireless access is available in all areas across campus and wired and wireless internet access is available in all of the residence halls.
+Wireless access is available in all areas across campus including all residence halls.

 Northern State University's vision is to provide an unparalleled liberal arts education and become a leading regional university integrating education and technology.
 To support this vision, NSU requires that all incoming full-time freshmen bring a laptop to campus.
-Please visit www.northern.edu/it to review our hardware and software requirements and recommendations.
+Please visit www.northern.edu/it to review recommendations specifications.

 Instructional technology is available throughout the campus with nearly all classrooms equipped with multimedia presentation podiums.
 In addition, several classrooms include interactive whiteboards.
-There are discipline-specific computer labs with specialized software in the graphic arts, business, physics, geosciences and music departments.
-Faculty and students also have access to the Digital Dakota Network (DDN) in select classrooms and learning spaces.
+There are discipline-specific computer labs with specialized software in the graphic arts, business, geosciences and music departments.

 Technology Support Services/Support Desk